craigbutcher/craigbutcher.github.io/src/past-writing/2011-07-16-the-aces-and-the-joker.md

 From today, the world looks completely different.

-The kind where you know things are just going to be awwwright.
+The kind where you know things are going to be fine.